kazurayam/VisualInspectionTutorial/docs/index.md

 -   back to the [repository](https://github.com/kazurayam/materialstore)

-This is a quick introduction to a Java library named `materialstore` that I (kazurayam) developed.
+This is an introduction to a Java library named `materialstore` that I (kazurayam) developed.

 ## Setting up a project